valery-barysok/session-file-store/README.md

 ## Options

   - `path`              The directory where the session files will be stored.
 Defaults to `./sessions`
-  - `ttl`               Time to live in seconds.
+  - `ttl`               Session time to live in seconds.
 Defaults to 3600
   - `retries`           The number of retries to get session data from a session file.
 Defaults to 5
-  - `factor`            Defaults to 1
+  - `factor`            The exponential factor to use for retry.
+Defaults to 1
-  - `minTimeout`        Defaults to 50
+  - `minTimeout`        The number of milliseconds before starting the first retry.
+Defaults to 50
-  - `maxTimeout`        Defaults to 100
+  - `maxTimeout`        The maximum number of milliseconds between two retries.
+Defaults to 100
   - `reapInterval`      Interval to clear expired sessions in seconds or -1 if do not need.
 Defaults to 1 hour
   - `reapAsync`         use distinct worker process for removing stale sessions.
 Defaults to false
   - `reapSyncFallback`  reap stale sessions synchronously if can not do it asynchronously.
 Default to false